eddmash/android-form/docs/source/com/eddmash/form/fields/FieldInterface.rst

 .. java:method::  T getView() throws FormException
    :outertype: FieldInterface

-   The actual view object(s) we are operating on.
+   The actual editText object(s) we are operating on.

-   Note this may return a list of view objects in case of CollectionField
+   Note this may return a list of editText objects in case of CollectionField

-   :throws FormException: in case it not possible to retrieve the view object
+   :throws FormException: in case it not possible to retrieve the editText object
-   :return: a view instance
+   :return: a editText instance

 isEditable
 ^^^^^^^^^^